-From gang homicides to human trafficking to organized cyber and hi-tech crime, the DA’s Office prosecutes tens of thousands of cases in court each year and diverts thousands of others each year to efficiently achieve accountability and justice outside of court.
-Under Mr. Rosen’s leadership, the Office is more diverse than ever before with women comprising 50% of the prosecutors and African-American, Latino, Asian-American, LGBTQ individuals representing more than 40% of the prosecutors.
+From gang homicides to human trafficking to cyber-crime, the DA’s Office prosecutes tens of thousands of cases in court each year and diverts thousands of others to achieve justice inside and outside of court.
+Under Mr. Rosen’s leadership, the Office is more diverse than ever, with women comprising just over 50% of prosecutors and African-American, Hispanic, Asian-American, and LGBTQIA+ individuals representing more than 40% of the prosecutors.

 Mr. Rosen has received numerous awards, including: the Justice Award from the Northern California Innocence Project, the Wester Sweet Award for Legal Activism from the NAACP, the Unity Award from the Minority Bar Coalition, special recognition as an early member and strong supporter of the National Asian and Pacific Islanders Prosecutors’ Association, the Guardian Award from Freedom House for anti-human trafficking leadership, the Pacifica Institute’s Iftar Speaker’s Series, and the Human Rights and Justice Award from the National Council of Jewish Women.

 As District Attorney, Mr. Rosen created an innovative, first of its kind, and nationally acclaimed Conviction Integrity Unit to investigate innocence claims and implement the most ethical practices in criminal prosecution.
 Some of the programs within the Unit are a Brady Committee to investigate police officer misconduct, double blind eyewitness identification, Open File Discovery, a collateral consequences policy to prevent undocumented individuals from deportation for non-violent and low-level offenses, race blind issuing to combat bias, a Body Worn Camera policy to increase confidence in policing, and a model protocol for the independent and transparent investigation of police officer involved shootings.